-Dental fillings are one of the most common general dental treatments and something that most patients will experience in their lifetime.
-Dental fillings play an important role in the long term maintenance of a healthy smile.
+Dental fillings are one of the most common general dental treatments we provide.
+They are something that most patients will experience at least once in their lifetime.
+Dental fillings play an important role in the long-term maintenance of a healthy smile.

 What do dental fillings treat?